Home BP Monitoring With Aortic Stenosis: 5 Mistakes After 74

-If you're 74 or older and living with both aortic stenosis and well-managed hypertension, starting aortic stenosis home blood pressure monitoring can be a valuable part of your care—but it comes with important nuances.
+If you're 74 or older and living with both aortic stenosis and well-managed hypertension, starting home blood pressure monitoring can be a valuable part of your care—but it comes with important nuances.
 Unlike younger adults or those without valvular disease, your arterial pressure readings may not tell the full story due to changes in heart function, vessel stiffness, and how blood flows through a narrowed aortic valve.
-Many assume that “normal” BP numbers (like <130/80 mm Hg) apply universally—but for people with fixed-outflow obstruction, overly aggressive lowering can reduce coronary perfusion and increase fall risk.
+Many assume that "normal" BP numbers (like <130/80 mm Hg) apply universally—but for people with fixed-outflow obstruction, overly aggressive lowering can reduce coronary perfusion and increase fall risk.
 Others mistakenly believe wrist or finger devices are just as reliable as upper-arm cuffs—yet these often fail in older adults with stiff arteries or low stroke volume.

 Understanding the unique physiology behind your readings helps avoid unnecessary worry—or worse, inappropriate treatment changes.
 Let's break down five key considerations grounded in current cardiology guidance.